GAS VS. ELECTRIC RANGE: WHICH IS BETTER FOR ME?

 When comparing different types of stoves, it’s important to consider the benefits of gas vs. electric ovens and gas vs. electric cooktops to get the full picture of the appliance and its capabilities.

 There are many benefits to cooking with gas or electric stoves.
-Check out our list of key benefits below.
+Check out our list of key features and benefits below.

 GAS RANGE BENEFITS